azlinszkysinergise/CDSE_teaching/GIFT_seafloor_copernicus_browser.md

 #### GIFT workshop Copernicus Browser

+- The shallow parts of the ocean are also interesting - Vestas Wind Volvo Ocean Race crash https://www.yachtsandyachting.com/news/180372/Team-Vestas-Wind-crash

 - Introduction to satellite monitoring on land and the ocean
 - Why we do it:
     - Regular, systematic data collection with the same sensors